cl3789/Translucency-stylegan/README.md

 --l2_lambda=1 \
 --id_lambda=0 \
 --w_norm_lambda=0.005 \
---checkpoint_path=path/to/checkpoints/best_model.pt
+--checkpoint_path=path/to/checkpoints/best_model.pt ## need to change to your checkpoint path
 ```

+Please also check out the original [pixel2style2pixel](https://github.com/eladrich/pixel2style2pixel) repository to see more implementation details.

-* [TAG model](/data-analysis/TAG-playground.ipynb) illustrates the use of StyleGAN and the pixel2style2pixel encoder.
+* [TAG model](/data-analysis/TAG_playground.ipynb) illustrates the use of StyleGAN and the pixel2style2pixel encoder.

 ## Notebooks